 Let me say this again because it bears repeating: social intimacy is a significant factor in physical and emotional health after age 50.

-7. Getting a Really Good Blender for Your Lifespan
+7. Getting an Excellent Blender for Your Lifespan

-Your daily diet can impact your own lifespan more than any other variable.
+Your daily diet can impact your lifespan more than any other variable.

-In fact, it might be more helpful to you if you forget “long lifespan,” and think instead: “long healthspan.”
+It might be helpful to forget “long lifespan” and think instead of “long healthspan.”

-In order to continue to improve your daily quality of life, you’ll almost certainly need to increase your daily intake of vegetables, including a diverse selection of abundant dark leafy greens.
+To improve your daily quality of life, you’ll probably need to increase your daily intake of vegetables, including a diverse selection of abundant dark leafy greens.

-The easiest way I know to eat more leafy greens and veggies each day is: green smoothies.
+Green smoothies are the easiest way I know to eat more leafy greens and veggies each day.

-Speaking personally, things really got better for me once I upgraded my kitchen blender.
+Personally, things improved for me once I upgraded my kitchen blender.

 8. Getting Up and Out